MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsNetworkRoamingPolicy.md

 ```

 ### -Description
-Description of the new policy to be created.
+Description of the policy to be edited.

 ```yaml
 Type: String